9uant-brain/RAT2-Custom-Build/README.md

 </p>
 As you can see in the picture on the above, when the circuit is in bypass mode, the gate of the 5458 JFET is pulled directly to GND(Lime line).
 Because the gate is at GND, Vgs becomes almost 0, so the JFET channel closes.
 Even though 9V is still connected through the 2M2 resistor, its high resistance prevents it from affecting the gate voltage significantly.

-On the other hand, when the effect is engage mode, the gate is only pulled up to 9V through the 2M2 resistor(Red line).
+On the other hand, when the effect is engage mode(the lime route is disconnected), the gate is only pulled up to 9V through the 2M2 resistor(Red line).
 This creates a sufficiently positive Vgs, allowing the JFET channel to open.

 ### Schematic Creation